wilsoncwj/GoodreadQuotesScraper/README.md

 ## Running the scraper
 Activate virtual environment using `source ./bin/activate`

-Within the Scrapy virtual environment, run the following command `scrapy crawl quotes`
+Within the Scrapy virtual environment, run
+`scrapy crawl quotes`

+Output file will be saved in json format.

 ## Fields of interest
 - quote